-Prescription costs can be quite hefty for seniors.
+Prescription costs can be pretty hefty for seniors.
 Although individuals 65 and older comprise about 15 percent of the U.S. population, they consume around 34 percent of prescription drugs.
-The average senior takes 5 prescription drugs.
+The average senior takes five prescription drugs.
 Based on AARP’s figures, this amounts to more than $30,000 per year.
-Therefore it is vitally important to make sure you apply for Medicare Part D as soon as you are able.
+Therefore it is vitally important to make sure you apply for Medicare Part D as soon as possible.

 Your Part D Individual Enrollment Period (IEP) is usually the same as your Medicare IEP: the seven-month period that includes the three months before, the month of, and the three months following your 65th birthday.
-For example, let’s say you turn 65 in May.
-Your IEP runs from February 1 to August 31.
+For example, if you turn 65 in May, your IEP runs from February 1 to August 31.

 The date when your Part D coverage begins depends on when you sign up:

 - Enrolling during the first three months of the IEP means coverage begins the first day of the fourth month.

 - Enrolling during the fourth month of the IEP or any of the three months afterward means coverage begins the month following the month of enrollment.

 You should enroll in Part D as soon as you are eligible to avoid a potential late enrollment penalty and gaps in coverage.
 Suppose you do not enroll in Part D during your IEP.
 In that case, you can also enroll in or make changes to Part D coverage during the Fall Open Enrollment Period—but you may have a late enrollment penalty if you use the Fall Open Enrollment to enroll in Part D for the first time.

 If you want more information about independent senior living in our apartments at The Living Center or to schedule a tour of our beautiful facility, we encourage you to call us at 740-397-3897 or contact us online.